Skip to content

 Location not specified yet

-The event is a joint effort between the San Francisco JUG and East Bay JUG. ⚠️ RSVP happens via https://lu.ma/sfjava.
+The event is a joint effort between the San Francisco JUG and East Bay JUG. ⚠️ RSVP via https://lu.ma/sfjava

-On this evening, we are excited to hand the mic to Nicolai Parlog (a.k.a. nipafx) — a Java enthusiast and Developer Advocate at Oracle from Germany.
-We're delighted to welcome another international guest and invite everyone to join us at a pub afterwards for continued discussion and networking!
+On this evening, we are excited to hand the mic to Nicolai Parlog (a.k.a. nipafx) — a Java enthusiast and developer advocate at Oracle from Germany — and Susanne Pieterse — a certified software architect from the Netherlands.
+We're delighted to welcome two international guests and invite everyone to join us at a pub afterwards for continued discussion and networking!

 Currently we are still reaching out to hosts.
 If you want to host us on that day please reach out via this Google form.